trufflesuite/trufflesuite.com/src/tutorials/drizzle-and-react-native.md

     ```shell
     yarn add node-libs-react-native
     ```
-1. Create a new file at `rn-cli.config.js` with the following code:
+1. Create a new file `rn-cli.config.js` in the root folder with the following code:

     ```js
     module.exports = {